How to add audio to a GIF

 Decide on a crop option and aspect ratio, check what they look like in a player on the left side.

 When you are done with a visual part, go on to the main step – add a song.
-Click on the “Add audio” pane and upload a track from your personal device, cloud storage account or any other online source.
+Click on the “Add audio” pane and upload a track from your personal device or cloud storage account.
 Then click on the scissors to trim your audio with the help of sliders and adjust its volume.

 The last point – choose an output format.
 If you are going to post your renewed GIF on social media, you’d better stick to MP4 or MOV, but there are more than 20 other extensions to choose from.